jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Air is so hot! says Tim.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
+Do like me.
 Fur falls off more.
 This will help.
+Trees means no sun.
+That is good.
+Trees mean no wind that is bad.
 We must go.
 Listen for danger.
 The trees are many.
-More sunlight is here.
-Air is cool.
-That is good.

 STOP!
 Look for danger.
 Listen for danger.